About Red Hat, Inc.

 Red Hat flips its lid for open-source computing tools.
 The company dominates the market for Linux, the open-source computer operating system (OS) for enterprise computing infrastructure and applications.
 In addition to its Red Hat Enterprise Linux OS, the company's product line includes database, content, and collaboration management applications; server and embedded operating systems; and software development tools.
 Red Hat also provides consulting, custom application development, support, and training services.
 The company's business model is a mix of providing free, open-source software paired with subscription-based support, training, and integration services.
-In 2018, Red Hat agreed to be acquired by IBM for about $34 billion.
+In 2019, Red Hat was acquired by IBM for about $34 billion.

 Change in Company Type

 Red Hat makes two types of software.
 One is for running computing infrastructure and the other is for developing applications and managing cloud environments.
-Subscription revenue for infrastructure software accounts for about two-thirds of the company’s sales.
+Subscription revenue for infrastructure software accounts for about 60% of the company's sales.

-Infrastructure products include the flagship Red Hat Enterprise Linux software, which generates the majority of the company’s revenue.
+Infrastructure products include the flagship Red Hat Enterprise Linux software, which generates the majority of the company's revenue.
 It is an operating system platform that runs applications on a broad range of hardware and is used in hybrid cloud environments.
-The Red Hat Satellite, system management software eases deployment and management of Red Hat infrastructure across hybrid cloud environments.
+The Red Hat Satellite system management software eases deployment and management of Red Hat infrastructure across hybrid cloud environments.
 Red Hat Enterprise Virtualization software allows customers to run multiple operating systems and applications over common hardware.

 Sales and Marketing